satyajitovelil/NYC_Electricity_Demand_Forecasting/README.md

 - How viable are traditional ML algorithms in forecasting Day Ahead Elctricity Demand?
 - How important are NYC Weather Variables as predictors to forecast energy\electricity demand?

-The above questions demonstrate rapid-prototypying and backetesting of ML algorithms for use in electrcicity demand forecasting.
+The above questions demonstrate rapid-prototypying and backtesting of ML algorithms for use in electricity demand forecasting.
 This helps businesses optimise resource utilisation and efficient usage of energy.
-An example of the use of such optimisation could be found in scheduling electrcicty supply by electrcicty regulators\operators\retailers.
+An example of the use of such optimisation could be found in scheduling electricity supply by electricity regulators\operators\retailers.

 I have also written about this in my blog [here](https://satyajitovelil.github.io/posts/nyc-electricity-demand-forecasting/).